keven4ever/kylo_docker/README.md

     - MySQL 5.7.7+ required for long table index
     - Complicated initial password setup since MySQL 5.7
     - MariaDB is fork of MySQL with high compatibility, i.e JDBC driver
+-   Hive server related
+    - By default, Hiverserver2 will suffer with insufficient PermGen space, then it ends up connection refuse when connects it through JDBC.
+So, you have to add some JVM options in hive-site.xml to increase the PermGen space.
 -   Spark SQL interact with Hive
     - Access the same Metastore
         - Configuration files: hive-site.xml, hdfs-site.xml, core-site.xml, see http://spark.apache.org/docs/1.6.0/sql-programming-guide.html#hive-tables